What are the benefits of Compost Tea?

 - Since you are able to spray the tea directly on the leaves of the plants, this puts the organisms directly on the plant as opposed to adding compost to the soil around the plant.

-- Portability-You can spray at a rate of approximately 5 gallons per acre, depending on the biological numbers of the your tea solution and 20 gallons per acre on soil drenches.
+- Portability-You can spray at a rate of approximately 5 gallons per acre, depending on the biological numbers of your tea solution and 20 gallons per acre on soil drench.

 What is compost tea?

 Compost tea is an aerobic water solution that has extracted the microbe population from compost along with the nutrients.
 In simple terms, it is a concentrated liquid created by a process to increase the number of beneficial organisms as an organic approach to plant/soil care.